 - Sharing/reflecting for any regular book checkout visit is our standard checkout procedure where students read quietly while I invite each table to check out their selections.
 I encourage students to reflect on their book choice as they begin reading their new book so their book choices improve and their sustained reading time increases.

-SAMPLE UNTIL SUCCESSFUL
+TRY DIFFERENT ACTIVITIES UNTIL SUCCESSFUL

 - In-the-middle grades need reminders about what they learned the previous year, presented in a fun new way.